pedro-gl/cabal-unbind-inventory-item/README.md

 ## unbind-inventory-items
 ### Unbind Inventory Items for CABAL ONLINE

 It's a TSQL system for unbind items of the players.
-Basically, the item will be removed from the character's inventory and a new item will be created, with modified binding properties.
+Basically, the item will be removed from the character's inventory and a new item will be created and sent to him, with modified binding properties.
 It is ready to be implemented on a website, admin panel or for manual execution in SQL itself.

 ### Usage